mri4all/component_list/README.md

 # Component List for MRI4ALL Zeugmatron Z1

 > [!IMPORTANT]
-> The list of components is still being updated and may not be entirely complete (some components were already exisiting at our lab).
+> The list of components is still being updated and may not be entirely complete (some smaller components were spontanously sourced from our lab).
 Please also check the attached [Excel file](https://github.com/mri4all/component_list/raw/main/i2i%20Hackathon%20MRI4all%202023%20PARTS%20ORDERING.xlsx) for more detailed parts information

 ## Housing and Ringformer